getify/foi-lang/formalization-work/Foi-Specification.md

 A data shape type (§9.6.3) is disjoint from every type that is not a data shape type.

+A rest entry covers only its own axis (§9.6.3): a positional rest covers positional entries, a named rest covers named ones.
+Both relations below read "covers" that way.

 **`S` is admitted under `T`** when all of the following hold:

 - Every named entry and every positional index `T` declares, `S` declares, and `S`'s type there is admitted under `T`'s.
-- Every entry `S` declares that `T` does not is admitted under `T`'s rest type; absent a rest entry on `T`, `S` declares no such entry.
+- Every entry `S` declares that `T` does not is covered by `T`'s rest entry and admitted under its type; absent a rest entry covering that entry's axis, `S` declares no such entry.
-- `S`'s rest type, if any, is admitted under `T`'s rest type; absent a rest entry on `T`, `S` carries none.
+- `S`'s rest entry, if any, is on the same axis as `T`'s and its type is admitted under `T`'s; absent a rest entry on `T`, `S` carries none.

 **`S` and `T` are disjoint** when a shared named entry or a shared positional index carries disjoint types, or when one declares an entry the other neither declares nor covers with a rest entry.

-`<a: int>` and `<a: string>` are disjoint. `<a: int>` and `<a: int, b: string>` are disjoint. `<a: int, *Any>` admits `<a: int, b: string>` and refutes neither it nor `<a: int>`. `< >` is admitted under every data shape type whose entries are all covered by a rest entry, and is disjoint from every one that declares an entry.
+`<a: int>` and `<a: string>` are disjoint. `<a: int>` and `<a: int, b: string>` are disjoint. `<a: int, *:Any>` admits `<a: int, b: string>` and refutes neither it nor `<a: int>`, while `<a: int, *Any>` is disjoint from `<a: int, b: string>` -- its rest covers the positional axis and `b` is named. `< >` is admitted under every data shape type whose entries are all covered by a rest entry, and is disjoint from every one that declares an entry.

-#### §9.9.6 Applied Types
+#### §9.9.6 Literal Types

-`NestedTypeExpr` has no stated meaning (§9.10), so no rule above reaches it and no rule refutes it.
-An applied type is admitted under `Any`, and against every other type it is the middle case at every
-consumer: adopted, asserted, and reported at neither end.
-A name whose declaration is an applied form carries the same treatment, since a transparent declaration names whatever its right-hand side names (§9.6.3).
+A literal type (§9.6.4) names exactly one value.
+Three rules:

+- A literal type is admitted under the native its value satisfies.
+  Numbers follow §9.9.1: a whole-number literal is admitted under `int` and under `float`, a non-whole one under `float` alone.
+- A literal type is admitted under another literal type only when the two name the same value, in which case they are the same type.
+- Two literal types naming different values are disjoint, and a literal type is disjoint from every type its value does not satisfy.

+A native is not admitted under a literal type, and the two are not disjoint. `int` and `42` overlap, so `n :as FortyTwo` where `n`'s view is `int` is the middle case -- adopted, carrying a runtime assertion (§9.7.7).

+`empty` is the literal type §9.9.1 states these rules for directly.

+Literal types compose through the sections above without addition.
+A union of them relates by §9.9.2, and one at a data shape entry relates by §9.9.5 -- `deft Ok <status: 200, body: string>;` is disjoint from `<status: 201, body: string>` at the shared named entry.

 ### §9.10 Open

 The following are unspecified.
 Each is a rule this specification owes.

-**Type-expression semantics.** Two `TypeExpr` shapes have no stated
-meaning:

-- **Applied types.** `NestedTypeExpr` applies a single type argument (`List{int}`).
-No declaration surface states that a type takes an
-  argument: `DefTypeName` is a dotted name with no parameter list, and there is no type-variable form. §9.9.6 names what subsumption cannot decide until it does.
-- **Literal types.** `EmptyLit`, `PlainStr`, `NumberLit`, and `BooleanLit` are `NoUnionTypeExpr` arms. `empty` is a type independently of this item: `?T` reads as `T | empty` (§9.5), which requires it.

 **Annotation at a dispatch site.** Whether a written type annotation ever participates in marker resolution. §9.7.6 states that it does not